ShiyiWang25/Forward_Simulator_for_HIV_evolution/README.md

     - Treatment
     - population size over generations
     - Simulation Outcome:
-      - Suppression: In Round 0: Virus is completely suppressed in treatment A
+      - Suppression Notice: In Round 0: Virus is completely suppressed in treatment A
-      - Rebound: In treatment A: Virus rebound at generation 100
+      - Rebound Notice: In treatment A: Virus rebound at generation 100